Blueberry Dog Cookies

-A few weeks ago, I bought almond flour to make macaroons.
-Well I had almost an entire bag sitting around and didn’t want it to go to waste so I whipped up these puppies…haha (pun intended).
+A few weeks ago, I bought baking ingredients to make macaroons.
+Well, I didn’t want to leave Lola and Rio out so I whipped up these puppies…haha (pun intended).

 This may be one of my favorite dog treat recipes I’ve made…